jucmoreno1/cdc-postgres-debezium-pubsub-bq/README.md

 Getting back to our example, we have to first perform an initial load in a table in a BigQuery dataset, that we will call *customers_main*.
 This table will contain an snapshot of the current state of our table in the Postgres DB instance.

+Let's first create the table.
+Use the *customers_main_schema.json* file attached to this project to set the schema using the option "edit as text".

-You can use the script below to perform the initial load to the BigQuery *customers_main* table.
+After having created the table, you can use the script below to perform the initial load to the BigQuery *customers_main* table.

     INSERT INTO <dataset>.customers_main VALUES (1001,'Sally','Thomas','sally.thomas@acme.com',3600);
     INSERT INTO <dataset>.customers_main VALUES (1002,'George','Bailey','gbailey@foobar.com',3600);